-On today’s date in 1969, the Royal Canadian Mounted Police (RCMP) replaced its remaining dog teams with snowmobiles.
+On today’s date in 1969, the Royal Canadian Mounted Police (RCMP) announced its remaining dog teams would be replaced with snowmobiles.

 “The patrol would take them on a perilous journey through the Richardson Mountains to Fort McPherson in the Northwest Territories, then to the Mackenzie Delta community of Arctic Red River (now known as Tsiigehtchic) and then back to Old Crow,” reads an article published by the RCMP Veteran’s Association.
 “The journey would cover approximately 800 kilometres and take 25 days in total to complete.”

 Three-quarters of a century earlier, the first-known sled dogs commanded by the North West Mounted Police (a precursor to the RCMP) in the Yukon Territory included a four-dog team shipped to Fort Constantine in 1895.

 Currently, there are about 170 dog teams used by the RCMP across Canada to assist in investigations.
 The estimated cost to train a member and dog team is $60,000, and healthy police service dogs cost less than $1,000 annually to maintain.